What Are Eyelash Extensions Made Of?

 Our DIY lash extensions are made of a type of PBT also known as Korean silk or vegan silk.
 The fibers have the slight sheen of silk, which lends a glamorous look to the eyes.
 That said, the sheen isn’t excessive, so they’re still a soft and versatile option.

-The vegan silk fibers are shaped into fluttery, spiky, or full clusters by hand, and attached to an ultra-thin cotton band that’s invisible upon application.
+The vegan silk fibers are shaped by hand into fluttery, spiky, or full clusters and attached to an ultra-thin cotton band that’s invisible when applied.

-Each set comes with five extension segments per eye, for a quick and easy application.
+Each set includes five extension segments per eye for quick, easy application.
 They can stay for several days when you use our beginner-friendly Lilac Lash Glue, and for over a week when using our Pro Lash Glue.
-Our DIY lash adhesives are acrylate-based, gentle, and safe for sensitive eyes.
+Our lash cluster adhesives are acrylate-based, gentle, and safe for sensitive eyes.

 Manufacturing Process of Eyelash Extensions